 Make a plan.

-With a set of easy Elf on the Shelf ideas, plus the free elf planning calendar you’ll get at the end of this post, your elf will have something simple yet silly to do each night.
+With a set of easy Elf on the Shelf ideas, plus the free elf planning calendar combined with my Elf on the Shelf printable pack, your elf will have something simple yet silly to do each night.

 The best part: every idea takes less than 10 minutes.